 'To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
-Planning policies should identify opportunities for villages to growth and thrive, especially where this will support local services.
+Planning policies should identify opportunities for villages to grow and thrive, especially where this will support local services.
 Where there are groups of smaller settlements, development in one village may support services in a village nearby'.

 5.34 This recognises the importance of allowing new residential development within the rural areas which can help to sustain local rural communities.
-As such, appropriate residential development on sustainably located sites, such as the application site is arguably 'essential' to rural areas and allows the sustainable development of rural areas (HDPF policy 26, criterion 4).
+Whilst the application site is not located truly within the rural area (it more closely relates to Southwater rather than the countryside), it is relevant to note that appropriate residential development on sustainably located sites, such as the application site is arguably 'essential' to rural areas and allows the sustainable development of rural areas (HDPF policy 26, criterion 4).

-5.35 It is reiterated that the proposed dwelling will be situated close to other built form.
-The site is not located within a prominent or isolated position and it is enclosed within well-defined boundaries.
+5.35 It is reiterated that the proposed dwellings will be situated close to other built form, that the site is not located within a prominent or isolated position and that it is enclosed within well-defined boundaries.

-5.36 The proposed dwelling is of a very high quality design and of an appropriate (low profile/chalet style) height, scale and mass to ensure that it will not appear as an unduly prominent feature within the countryside landscape.
-As a result, and given the existing boundary screening and context of the site's surroundings as described, the proposed dwelling will not result in any harm to the visual amenities of the countryside landscape.
+5.36 Furthermore, the proposed dwellings are of a very high quality design and of an appropriate height, scale and mass to ensure that they will not appear as an unduly prominent feature within the countryside landscape.
+As a result, and given the existing boundary screening and context of the site's surroundings as described, the proposed dwellings will not result in any harm to the visual amenities of the countryside landscape.

-5.37 As previously described, just one dwelling will not result in any significant increase in the overall level of activity within the countryside and overall, the proposal complies with policy 26 in respect of its requirement for proposals to be of a scale appropriate to the countryside character and location and to protect/conserve/enhance key features and characteristics of landscape character.
+5.37 As previously described, just two dwellings will not result in any significant increase in the overall level of activity within the countryside and overall, the proposal complies with policy 26 in respect of its requirement for proposals to be of a scale appropriate to the countryside character and location and to protect/conserve/enhance key features and characteristics of landscape character.